techidaily/site-fox-helps/source/_posts/new-essential-tips-for-amazing-podcast-outro-scripts.md

 Finally, the language should be catchy and appealing to imprint the reader's mind.
 I know this standard is the most subjective one, but please try to be as fun as possible whenever you engage with listeners.

-## Tips & Tricks for Podcast Description

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/SDUPd69Qfls?si=uIGZG-riskwmVZYg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/ME5-sAQJVE4?si=ZfcvJSnhQevWtjI0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Tips & Tricks for Podcast Description

 ### ● Self-introduction